 Rental deposit = rental guarantee in Switzerland

-In Switzerland, as in many countries, a security deposit is required.
-It comprises three months' rent excluding bills and makes it possible to cover any work following damage caused to the property or to compensate for non-payment of rent at the end of the lease.
+In Switzerland, as in many countries, you have to pay a security deposit.
+It equals three months' rent excluding bills and makes it possible to cover any work following damage caused to the property or to compensate for non-payment of rent at the end of the lease.

-Proof will be requested by the management before the keys are handed over and the inventory of fixtures is drawn up.
+The agency will request proof of your deposit before the keys are handed over and the inventory of fixtures is drawn up.
 You will not be able to use this money during the entire rental period.
 The deposit will only be released when you move out with permission of the agency.
-It is vital to open a bank account before you have found accommodation.
+You must open a bank account before finding accommodation.

 What can you do if you do not want to open a blocked account?